-We are looking for technical skills/education and experience.
-The recent positions are published in our Hot JObs.
+The recent open positions available in New Zealand are published in our Hot Jobs.
 Our team has helped people to secure good jobs across a wide range of occupations.
 These jobs are in the medium-range salary bracket mainly in the engineering and construction fields.

-Please send your CV again if you have not heard from us.
+Please send a few words as a reminder if you have not heard from us within 48 hours.
 We are humans and often get a hundred CV’s a day.
 Please do not get upset with us!
 If you wish to call, then prior to calling text your name and email address, to speed up our search.

 Our recruitment process also includes an online background check.
 We provide further information regarding this process to successful candidates during the recruitment process.
 We must complete these checks before you begin working.